Gülüstan, Nakhchivan: Gulustan Tomb

 The architectural monument of the Middle Ages near the village of Gulustan, Julfa region.
 The Gulustan tomb which was built under the influence of the Momuna Khatun Tomb at the beginning of the 13th century belongs to the tower shaped tombs group of Azerbaijan.

 The twelve-faced body of the tomb was built of red sandstone, but the pedestal with the original structure (the corners are in form of the projected cubic) was built of the hewed stone.
-Despite of other tombs of Azerbaijan the vault of the Gulustan tomb is situated on the land surface (in the pedestal).
+Unlike other tombs of Azerbaijan the vault of the Gulustan tomb is situated on the land surface (in the pedestal).
 The pedestal looks like the projected pyramid outside but inside is cylindrical.
 The projected pyramid which is square in plan (6.6 x 6.6 cm) turns to the right twelve-faced in the upper part outside and twelve-faced upper chamber is situated on it.
 The upper tent cover of the tomb was completely destroyed.
 In accordance with this to identify if the cover looked like a pyramid or conic form is very difficult.
 The tomb surfaces were decorated with the carving geometric ornaments and were framed with the decorative arches.
 Each face of the tower is completed with the arches, by means of salient forking.
 Inside the recesses were covered with the neat designs as it exists in the tombs of Ajami Nakhchivani.
 When glanced at the designs in all twelve faces, it becomes clear that the succession existing here is completed by means of three kinds of geometric designs repeatedly.
 The joined part of the body with the stand, also the place passing to the dome, were encircled with the carved enforcement of stalactite shape.
 The assembling of the ornaments with other decorative elements and their connection give a rather more vivid and elastic image to the monument.
 The space structure of the Gulustan tomb is the unexampled specimen on the basis of a square from the circle, from cubic capacity to conic and thus the artistic – technical solution of the symmetric systems pass to one another.
 As the widespread area of these kinds of tombs is Anadolu, it is possible to regard the Gulustan tomb as the key indicator of the background unity of the central Azerbaijan and the tombs of the Anadolu Saljug.
 According to the symmetry between the architectural forms, cut and neatness of the designs the Gulustan tomb is differed from these stone tombs for its advantage.